pzrq/megakv/README.md

 1. Jun 1, 2015: megakv-0.1-alpha.
 Initial release; basic interfaces for an in
 memory key-value store.
 This is a demo and is not ready for production use yet.
 Bugs are expected.
+2. Nov 1, 2017: For [MongoDB Skunkworks][mongodb-skunkworks] -
+Updates to run on AWS instances, Intel DPDK v16.11 and CUDA 9.

 ## PROTOCOL